Tuesday, 26 October 2021

 How utterly wrong Yorick is with his statement becomes obvious when we see the Amazons on the move.
 They’ve identified a target, a museum/art installation in which women try to remember the men in their lives.
 It’s beautiful, in a way – the voices of recorded voice messages echoing through an industrial silo (“Hear them speak again”, “1,000,000 Man Hours”), clothes and accessories, a spoken word performance of memories – it’s a way of turning something casual, incidental, into something profound, and a very effective way to capture a collective grief.
 It also absolutely enrages Roxanne, whose ideology is now boiled down to hating men for wronging her, and wanting to stamp out any reminders of men.
 Nora has always been the more pragmatic, she did after all work for a President who allied with Regina Oliver (later, someone will mock her by pointing out she has questions about fluoride), and sees the raid as an opportunity to gather resources.
 Instead, the horde mindlessly destroys, spills water and food, rips tents apart.
 It’s a monster that Nora realises she can’t control, a monster driven solely by Roxanne’s crazy preaching (and Hero is right amongst them).
 If Nora is to wield this somehow to her own advantage, she has to find a way in, and she begins to make progress when the other women reveal to Hero that Roxanne has told them about her confession – which she surely thought Roxanne would keep to herself.
 Nora sees an opportunity, and makes up a story on the spot that is based on one of the recordings in the silo, the frustration of having done it all, children, career, husband, and yet wanting more.
 She then advises Hero to never tell Roxanne her secrets, because she doesn’t deserve them – but knowing Nora, it’s not a true connection being forged, it’s an attempt to drive a wedge between Roxanne and her disciples, to find a way for her to lead these women in a way that she thinks is more productive.
 The outcome of the raid is that Roxanne vows to track down each of these men who have allegedly been sighted, but then Nora speaks to one of the women who turns out to be the sister of someone that Sarah shot at the markets – someone who got a good look at Yorick, and managed to follow him all the way to Marrisville.
 When the woman reveals that Marrisville has electricity, is a habitable community that has everything the Amazons would need to settle down again, Nora’s ears prick up, and I guess we’re heading towards an ideological showdown in the final episode.

 At the Pentagon, things are coming to a head as well.
 Regina and Kim have forged an alliance, and with the shocking story of Jennifer hiding the survival of her son and maybe ordering Sarah to kill the pilots (she didn’t, but that’s beside the point), they have managed to get the military leadership on their side, with plans of a coup on their way.
-At the same time, Beth’s group is planning to plan the Pentagon, using the information she has gathered during her visit as valuable intel.
+At the same time, Beth’s group is planning to storm the Pentagon, using the information she has gathered during her visit as valuable intel.
 The timing of the two plans coincides perfectly: Just as the War Room gathers to confront Jennifer, and Jennifer is forced to reveal the rumours as true, a bomb goes off and everyone scrambles to get to a safe bunker, with the lines of responsibility blurred.
 Is Jennifer still President?
 Has this coup succeeded, and is Regina Oliver now responsible?
 Nobody is sure, and once the attackers overwhelm the secret service agents and have guns aimed at everyone, the situation descends into chaos precisely because there is no clear idea about who is President.
 Jennifer wants to take responsibility, because it is in her nature to do so – Regina wants to, because she is hungry for this power, because she thinks that the people at the barricades are on her side, are only after Jennifer’s head.
 It’s a terrible miscalculation, because Regina doesn’t realise that these attackers don’t fall into how she understands resistance.
 They are deeply disillusioned and likely were even before the Event, and Beth has fallen in with them after seeing her mother abandoned and dead, the victim of a health care system that was already broken before the apocalypse.
 These people don’t want a conspiracy theorist who doesn’t believe in science to be the President – they want to topple the entire system, and begin with a tabula rasa.
 One of them says explicitly – “This system has always been broken.
 We need to tear it down.
 Let the grass grow”.
 But Regina doesn’t have the capacity to analyse the situation for what it is, and pushes too hard, and one of the women shoots her point-blank.

 And then everything descends into chaos.
 The military is storming the Pentagon, the protesters outside are coming through the barricades, shots are fired indiscriminately, while folders burn.
 It’s the end, and Jennifer realises that early on, that this is a point of no return.
 Beth cuts her restraints, and they are now stuck with each other, a woman who cannot show her face and another who has just found out that her boyfriend is still alive – and all of that, as the US government ends.